 There’s a tendency for organizations to silo teams into their designated roles.
 The UX designers handle the user research, wireframing, prototyping, and usability testing of a website’s design.
-The content creators create the blog posts, videos, and audio content that will be displayed through the website’s design.
+The content creators create blog posts, videos, and audio content that will be displayed through the website’s design.

 Simple enough right?

-But if you’ve got an awesome UX, a steady stream of quality content, and still aren’t quite seeing the level of engagement and conversions that you’re looking for, it could be that you’ve yet to tap into the hidden synergy between UX design and content marketing.
+But if you’ve got an awesome UX, and a steady stream of quality content, and still aren’t quite seeing the level of engagement and conversions that you’re looking for, it could be that you’ve yet to tap into the hidden synergy between UX design and content marketing.

 To illustrate this point, let’s return to the basic definitions of UX design and content marketing.